SAN FRANCISCO 2 HEADER BOX

 Interestingly, during that flight over the Pacific Ocean, we experienced time travel!

-We crossed the International Date Line and arrived in San Francisco half an hour before we actually left Seoul in South Korea.
+We crossed the International Date Line and arrived in San Francisco half an hour before we actually left Seoul.

 TABLE OF CONTENTS